Table of Contents

 Which certifications are available and what is covered?

-Cryptographic components in Red Hat Enterprise Linux undergo FIPS140-2 and Common Criteria certifications.
-You can find more information about the particular certificates in the following articles.
+Cryptographic components in Red Hat Enterprise Linux undergo the FIPS 140 and Common Criteria certifications.
+You can find more information about the particular certificates in the following articles:

 - RHEL Common Criteria FAQ